alexmasselot/REurostats/README.md

 And we maybe don't want to commit all of them to gitlab For the moment, let's download them all in inst/extdata (th ecommand below will not redownoad the file if it already exists)

+    cd /inst/extdata
+    #get the xml table of content (from which description and lineage will be extracted)
+    wget -O table_of_contents.xml "http://ec.europa.eu/eurostat/estat-navtree-portlet-prod/BulkDownloadListing?sort=1&downfile=table_of_contents.xml"

+    #get the index of all dataset
+    wget -O eurostats-bulk.html "http://ec.europa.eu/eurostat/estat-navtree-portlet-prod/BulkDownloadListing?dir=data&sort=1&sort=2&start=all"

+    #parse the html index to get the actual url and download them if they do not yet exists locally
+    mkdir -p data
+    cd data
     for u in $(grep '>Download<' ../eurostats-bulk.html | cut -f24 -d'"' | sed 's/amp;//g') ; do
       f=$(echo $u | cut -c100-1000)
       if [ -f $f ]; then